New universal operator approximation theorem for encoder-decoder architectures: New universal operator approximation theorem

 \subsection{Approximation depending on compact sets}

-In Theorem \ref{thm:sequential_density_normed}, the EDAP of the input and output space has been used for constructing a sequence of encoder-decoder architectures that converges to a given operator uniformly on every compact set (statement \ref{fig:approximation_types:(B)} in Figure \ref{fig:approximation_types}).
-If instead the weaker statement \ref{fig:approximation_types:(A)} is desired, one can derive an analogous approximation theorem, see Theorem \ref{thm:density_metric} below.
-For this, it is sufficient to consider the following weaker version of the EDAP (recall Definition \ref{def:EDAP_normed_space} of the EDAP).
+In \Cref{thm:sequential_density_normed}, the input- and output-EDAP of the input and output space has been used for constructing a sequence of encoder-decoder architectures that converges to a given operator uniformly on every compact set (statement \labelcref{fig:approximation_types:(B)} in \Cref{fig:approximation_types}).
+If instead the weaker statement \labelcref{fig:approximation_types:(A)} is desired, one can derive an analogous approximation theorem, see \Cref{thm:density_metric} below.
+For this, it is sufficient to consider the following weaker versions of the EDAPs (recall \Cref{def:input_EDAP,def:output_EDAP} of the EDAPs).